The Collaboration (play): Productions

-2022 West End
+London (2022)

 The play originated in the West End written by McCarten and directed by Kwei-Armah; the production opened in previews at the Young Vic in London in February 2022 and ended its run in April.

-2022 Broadway
+Broadway (2022)

 The production made its New York stage debut on Broadway presented by the Manhattan Theatre Club and directed by Kwei-Armah with Bettany and Pope reprising their roles at the Samuel J. Friedman Theater with previews beginning on 29 November 2022, and an opening night on 18 December.
 It closed on 11 February 2023.

 Film adaptation

 In 2022, it was announced that the play would be adapted into a movie of the same name, Kwei-Armah's directorial debut, with Bettany and Pope reprising their roles.

 Critical reception

 Critical reception for the play was mixed, with praise mostly being focused on the leading performance of Bettany and Pope as Warhol and Basquiat respectively.
 Time Out said of the play, "It is, as I say, terrific entertainment.
 But there's no getting away from the fact that it's wildly contrived".
 The critic Arifa Akbar of The Guardian praised the performances, writing: "Bettany and Pope do so much more than merely ventriloquising their celebrity parts.
 Bettany captures Warhol's tics – his gawkiness and gormless stares with a deadpan streak of cynicism...Pope gives us a seductive, childlike free spirit in his Basquiat."
 The Evening Standards critic, Nick Curtis, praised the performances, describing them as "devastating", "triumphant" and "gorgeous", adding: "McCarten...gives them plenty of big themes – art, commerce, identity, faith, death – to chew on."